ertra/play-framework-by-example/README.md

-# Play Framework Java by Example
+# Play Framework 2.6 for Java by Example

 ## What is it?
 I am learning Play Framework for Java and I am creating boilerplate template to show how to do basic stuff in Play Framework for Java.